TFS-NeRF: Template-Free NeRF for Semantic 3D Reconstruction of Dynamic Scene: Experiments

 \section{Experiments}

 In this section, we first demonstrate the effectiveness of our method for precise 3D reconstructions of deformable and non-deformable objects, as well as their interactions.
 Next, we present qualitative and quantitative comparisons of our approach with relevant state-of-the-art methods.
 Additionally, we conduct a comprehensive ablation study to analyze the impact of different network design choices and loss formulations on our model's performance.
-Finally, we discuss the efficiency of our method in terms of training convergence time compared to existing approaches in the literature.
+Finally, we discuss the efficiency of our method in terms of training convergence time compared to existing approaches in the literature.\\

 \textbf{Datasets.} To evaluate our reconstruction under multiple entity interactions, we select the BEHAVE \citep{bhatnagar22behave} with human-object interactions and HO3D-V3 \citep{hampali2020honnotate} with hand-object interactions.
 We tested sequences featuring large motions of humans and objects, training with 45-50 images per camera view to optimize 3D geometry.
-All methods utilize provided camera poses, body poses, and masks for training.
-We also evaluate our method for reconstructing deformable entities and use a similar setup as proposed in TAVA \citep{li2022tava}.
-We test performance on two datasets: the ZJU-MoCap dataset \citep{peng2021neural} for human reconstruction and a synthetic dataset for animal reconstruction from \citep{li2022tava}.
+Following \citep{li2022tava}, all methods utilize dataset-provided camera poses, body poses, and masks for training.
+We also evaluate our method for reconstructing single deformable entities (only human/animal) and use a similar setup as proposed in TAVA \citep{li2022tava}.
+For this purpose, we test performance on two datasets: the ZJU-MoCap dataset \citep{peng2021neural} for human reconstruction and a synthetic dataset for animal reconstruction from \citep{li2022tava}.